 Place simulation sources as required in open ground to be checked.
 A student will obtain readings as the area is approached.

-To simulate non persistent agent use instructor control to reduce reading after required period of time.
+To simulate non-persistent agent use instructor control to reduce reading after the required period of time.

 Scenario 6 - Search false positive